alegiac95/Imaging_Transcriptomics_preprint/docs/pages/usage.rst

 * **-v (--variance)**: total amount of variance you want your components to explain.
 The code will automatically select the number of components that explain at least the variance you specify.
 The parameter *must* be an **integer** between 10 and 100, which represents the percentage of explained variance.
 For example if you specify :code:`-v 30` and the first 3 componets explain 10%, 25% and 3%, repsectively, of the total variance the script will use 2 components, even if they explain 35% of the total variance.

-**Note** that the :code:`-v` and :code:`-n` parameters are mutually exclusive and only one has to be provided as argument for the script, otherwise an error will occurr.
+.. note:: that the **-v** and **-n** parameters are mutually exclusive and only one has to be provided as argument for the script, otherwise an error will occurr.

 Optionally an additional parameter that can be provided is: